Home

 Back

 Available exclusively to non-Japanese passport holders, the Shoryudo Bus Pass provides unlimited use of designated buses in the Chubu Region as well as airport access.
-There are three versions: two 3-day passes and a 5-day pass with differing coverage areas.
+There are two versions: a 3-day pass (to be used within a 4-day period) and a 5-day pass (to be used within a 7-day period) with differing coverage areas.

 Purchase the Shoryudo Bus Pass